zaiba6/Machine-Learning-projects/Polynomial Regression/README.md

 Suggests overfitting, where the model fits the training data too closely but struggles to generalize to new, unseen data.

 ## Sources <br />
-This is a citation for the dataset that I used for this project Mitchell, T. M. (n.d.).
+This is a citation for the dataset that I used for this project
+# <br />
+Mitchell, T. M. (n.d.).
 In Machine Learning Third Edition Resources.
 Rotman School of Management, University of Toronto. https://www-2.rotman.utoronto.ca/~hull/MLThirdEditionFiles/mlindex1_3rdEd.html